-This consultation is open 6 April to 1 June 2020
+This consultation ran from 6 April to 1 June 2020

 We started development of our new Local Plan in 2018, linked to the wider West of England Joint Spatial Plan, a shared strategic plan for the local authorities which make up WECA (The West of England Combined Authority: B&NES, Bristol and South Gloucestershire).
 However, the Joint Spatial Plan was halted at the Examination stage, and the Plan was withdrawn earlier this year.

 We are launching a revised timetable for updating parts of our current Local Plan, and associated planning documents.
-This page sets out the key documents, and how you can have your say.
+This page sets out the key documents, and how the process has been open to public comment.

 Select the key documents below, to read online or download a copy, to view at your leisure.

 Our new Local Development Scheme (LDS).
 This document is published for information only, and not for comment.
 It sets out our timetable in detail.
 It is the starting point for residents and stakeholders to find out what local planning policies apply in their area, and the planning policy work we will be undertaking.